oddsdk/ts-odd/README.md

 }
 ```

-`redirectToLobby` takes an optional parameter, the url that the lobby should redirect back to (the default is `location.href`).
+`redirectToLobby` will redirect you to [auth.fission.codes](https://auth.fission.codes) our authentication lobby, where you'll be able to make a Fission an account and link with another account that's on another device or browser.
+The function takes an optional parameter, the url that the lobby should redirect back to (the default is `location.href`).

 ## Other functions